Superjoa10/Mluz.db-projects/README.md

      2. Open the Devedor.csv file, add a valid phone number and email (PLEASE USE A PERSONAL OR FAMILY NUMBER AND EMAIL) to the sections where it is asked (ROW AD - 'DevOBS'), it'll be asked as * INSERT NUM HERE * and * INSERT E-MAIL HERE * .
 The number MUST contain the country especific code (Brazil being 55), in my version it is not nessesery as i only use it with brasilian numbers.

-     3. Open the app or run the python file, it'll open the command line with a few options.
+     3. Open the app or run the python file, it'll open the command line with a few options, all of them being variants of the function 'query_mluz_csv' which after running .

      4. Cob functions, being any of them, only difference being the metod in which to send the message.
 If whastapp or all it'll ask for you to login to whatsapp via your phones app QRcode.
-It'll ask for a few filters before running like the 'setor' sector and employees (for more info on the meaning and nessesity of the sector see use case cenarious(3))
+It'll ask for a few filters before running like the 'setor' sector, and employees, you should chose between 6 and 7, does not matter that much in this demonstration (for more info on the meaning and nessesity of the sector, and separation of emplooyes see use case cenarious(3)).
+The functions derive from a function in code 'query_mluz_csv' which after running askes if you'd like to get a analysis of what contacts where missing per case for further search (for more info on why see use case cenarious(3)).

+     5. Continuar function - continue, continues where you left of on a certain filter (sector and employee) given the number in which you stoped, the same being printed out when running any of the cob fuctions.
+When it reaches the number of the case you have chosen it'll ask which method you like to send the message.
+Like the cob functions it derives from a function in code 'query_mluz_csv' which after running askes if you'd like to get a analysis of what contacts where missing per case for further search (for more info on why see use case cenarious(3)).

+     6. Analise - Analysis, passes thrue all cases on a given filter mostly to access the functionality that like all functions derived from a function in code 'query_mluz_csv' which after running askes if you'd like to get a analysis of what contacts where missing per case for further search (for more info on why see use case cenarious(3)).

+     7. Test_func - askes which method you'd like to test, than it'll ask  for a number and email if method selected sending a message and testing various functionalities like gender guessing, and message sending in general.

+     8. Ajuda - Help, contains an explanation for the functions in the command line tool, but it's all in portuguese.

 PS: *Your sistem must be able to run Python 3.10 minimum to run any of the EXE files.* The information in the Sample files, and Devedor.CSV is all fictional and used as exemples only, to protect the information in my works database, but show how it the information is presented in a real world cenario.

 # 3. Use case Scenarios:
+General explanations for the concepts presented in the whole reposetory.

+  * Agenda 2023 1.4:
+     * Filter need - 1 is paid, 0 is not paid, and 2 is past due by more than a month, being needed mostly not mix the paid with not paid, and most important the ones that are way past due, and need more 'atention' per say, being even a different color. the app has the option to not show the paid ones as not to over crownd the scren with information, as it can have up to 100 payments per month.

+     * File logic - I need to take a file given by the Access 2010 runtime containing all the deals('Devedores por funcionario sample'), and compare with the past month agenda gotten by the 'get excel' (Month analys) function, this analysis and comparing took a long time, like 3 4 hours and usualy was unefective as i left details out, like from which phone is the contact, or if it has a payment past due, resulting in erros down the line.

+     * Lista de desfeito - unmade deals list, it's used to separete deals that where unmade, that in general have a bigger chance of later down the line starting the deal over. it's also used as a report to my boss.

+  * Cobrar_setor:
+    * Filter need - Mostly the scructionr of my works database in Access 2010 runtime, sector has various different pourposes, like 'C' being for deals, 'J' being completed deals, 'D' for 'protesto em cartório' which is a method of blocking a persons name, 'B' being  cases where they can't do the 'protesto em cartório' method and vise versa.
+Its usefull for differentiating cases when generating messages.
+Emplooye is very self explenatory, my work db has different employees with passwords and all, each having ther own different cases, that giving the need for a separetion.

+    * Analysis - most cases require an extensive reasearch to find the persons contact information, it's usefull to know whats missing in any given case, some might have one email and number for one person in the case, but lack all the info for the other one, or have just an email adress.
+Knowing this information helps me with reasearch later after the sistem runs.

 Disclaimer: *I do not take resposability of any misuse, spaming or abuseve use of my code, this is for demonstrarion and education purposes only.*